skonb/coherence_assent/README.md

 Use OAuth 2 providers (google, github, twitter, facebook, etc) to login with your Coherence supported Phoenix app.

+## Features

+* Collects required login field (e.g. email) if missing
+* Multiple providers can be used for accounts
+* Github, Google, Twitter and Facebook handlers included
+* Updates Coherence templates automatically

 ## Installation

 Add CoherenceOauth2 to your list of dependencies in `mix.exs`: